wedgetaileagle/LinuxServerBasicHealthCheck/README.md

 # LinuxServerBasicHealthCheck
-RHEL Linux server basic health check
+- RHEL Linux server basic health check
+- Run using Server Autoamation system such as Ansible
+- Run before \ after a change

 -------------------------------------------------------------------